reddevill007/System-Design-Simplified/README.md

 - **Concurrency**: Multiple transactions can work at the same time.
 - **Serializable Results**: The database guarantees the same result as if transactions happened in a serial order.
-- **No Locking Needed**: Unlike other methods (like Two-Phase Locking), SSI doesn't rely on locks, reducing delays.
+- **No Locking Needed**: Unlike other methods (like Two-Phase Locking), SSI doesn’t rely on locks, reducing delays.

 ---